 Gardening with kids is a ton of fun.
 I can easily get overwhelmed in the seed and vegetable plant section at our local home improvement store.
 Ohhhh the choices of gardening!
 I am so thankful that we do have choices, but it is hard to decide WHAT I want to plant and then I need to choose how to get THAT plant in the garden.
-So when do you use seeds vs transplants?

 When do I use Seeds vs Transplants

-It seems that I end up with a combination split almost equally between using my own seeds that I have saved, seeds I have bought, and transplants.
+It seems that I end up with a combination split almost equally between using my seeds that I have saved, seeds I have bought, and transplants.

-The benefits of using seeds when gardening with kids is tremendous.
-The kids are able to put this tiny seed into the ground and see it emerge into an amazing plant that will feed them!
+The benefits of using seeds when gardening with kids are tremendous.
+The kids can put this tiny seed into the ground and see it emerge into an amazing plant that will feed them!
 A life cycle is born and kids are sucked into this process and completely fascinated by it.
-The kindergartners planted bush bean seeds several weeks ago and have reported their growth in inches to me daily.

 Why would you use Seeds vs Transplants?